junproger/sumofprize/README.md

 # sumofprize
 The first script with a "for' loop, the same second script with a "map" method.
 The description the features of input/output in the file "thefeatures.txt."
-The description of task in the file "theconditions.txt".
+The description the conditions of task in the file "theconditions.txt".